cburdine/materials-ml-workshop/MaterialsML/supervised_learning/fitting_models.md

 data_y = np.cos(x_data*np.pi)
 ```
 Plot both the data and your fitted degree-6 polynomial.
-Don't worry about normalization or splitting into train/validation/test sets here.
+Don't worry about standardization or splitting into train/validation/test sets here.
 :::

 ### Solutions